wamasi/dlp-filehandler/README.md

        - Library Id = `key`
           - ex: `key = "1"`

-Telegram (optional)
+Discord (optional):
-- Used to send out a message of videos successfully downloaded to a group chat.
+- Used to send out a message of videos downloaded to discord chat via webhook
-- Personal account
-- Bot account
-- group chat

 ## Script Setup/Execution Walkthrough:
 1. Install or download prereqs and map to PATH or configure as needed.